 - oculomotor palsies

-In addition, the patient may experience decreased level of consciousness, hypopituitanism, Addisonian crisis 3 and subarachnoid irritation, the latter being secondary to haemorrhage.
+Also, the patient may experience a decreased level of consciousness, hypopituitarism, Addisonian crisis 3, and subarachnoid irritation, the latter being secondary to hemorrhage.

-Routine CT is insensitive to the diagnosis unless frank intracranial haemorrhage is present.
-The pituitary mass may be evident and be hyperdense.
-Fluid / fluid levels may also be evident.
+Routine CT is insensitive to the diagnosis unless frank intracranial hemorrhage is present.
+The pituitary mass may be evident and may be hyperdense.
+Fluid-debris levels may also be evident.

 MRI typically demonstrates a pituitary region mass.

-- T1: -hyperintense due to blood (see ageing blood on MRI)
+- T1: variable; in cases with hemorrhagic infarction, it is hyperintense due to blood (see aging blood on MRI)

 - T2: variable signal

-- enhancement variable and may be difficult to identify due to intrinsic high T1 signal
+- T1 C+ (Gd): enhancement variable; usually peripheral and may be difficult to identify due to intrinsic high T1 signal

 - DWI: restricted diffusion may be present in solid infarcted components 4